 In the first value of the second division block,

 This example uses positive 20.

 in the distance variable to see how this changes the size

-Now, it's your turn.
+Now it's your turn.

-Set the costume and height.
+Set the costume and the height.

-Create a distance variable, and set the distance.
+Create a distance variable and set the distance.